dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 * Monitor the Testing automation run for the develop-ref branch and ensure that all of the use cases run successfully and the final step named "Create Output Docker Data Volumes" completed successfully.
+* If any use cases fail, check that the input data has been updated following the instructions under :ref:`update-the-develop-data-directory` and rerun all of the jobs of the -ref workflow.

 Clean Up DTC Web Server